mathiasvr/betaflight-deciphered/README.md

 - Default: `ON`
 - Allowed: `OFF`, `ON`

+TODO: Set this to OFF to completely disable the feature.
+Note that there will be no protection against runaway takeoff events and the firmware will behave as it did before the feature was implemented.

 ## `runaway_takeoff_deactivate_delay`
 - Default: `500`
 - Allowed: `100` - `1000`

+TODO: This is the amount of successful flight time in milliseconds that must be accumulated to deactivate the feature.
+Valid values range from 100 (0.1 seconds) to 1000 (1 second).
+The default value of 500 (0.5 seconds) seems to be very reliable and shouldn't need to be adjusted.
+The goal is to deactivate the logic after a "reasonable" but short period of time once we've determined the craft is flying normally.
+However we want it to deactivate before we might reach the first point where a crash or other event may occur (like at the first gate during a race).
+Raising this value will delay the deactivation and it's possible that a crash or gate/branch clip could cause an unintended disarm.
+Lowering this value too much could result in the logic deactivating too soon and not providing protection in a runaway event.
+It's important to note that the delay is the accumulated amount of flight time where the other criteria like throttle level, stick activity, etc. are met.
+Thus the "real" elapsed time before deactivation may be longer than 0.5 seconds if the throttle was dropping below the limit or if the R/P/Y sticks were centered.
+The actual behavior can be viewed by using blackbox logging.

 ## `runaway_takeoff_deactivate_throttle_percent`
 - Default: `20`
 - Allowed: `0` - `100`

+TODO: Determines the minimum throttle percentage threshold where successful flight can be considered.
+Valid values range from 0 to 100.
+Along with throttle level the logic also requires activity on the roll, pitch or yaw sticks along with the PID controller successfully controlling the craft with the PID_sum staying under control.
+When these conditions are met the logic accumulates successful flight time.
+Generally you won't need to adjust this value as most quads require around 25% or more throttle to takeoff/hover.
+The exception may be if you have and extremely powerful or light craft that is capable of flying well below 25% throttle.
+In this case you may want to lower this value closer to your actual hover throttle percent.
+If this value is set too low it's possible that the logic will deactivate too quickly and may not trigger in a real runaway event.
+Setting it too high will result in the logic taking more flight time to deactivate as it only accumulates flight time when the throttle is above the setting.

 ## `profile_name`